razvangeangu/razvangeangu/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Creatopy AI
+- 🔭 I’m currently working on AI
 - ⚡ Fun fact: I worked for Queen Elizabeth II